How to Conduct a Survey: 8 Practical Steps and Best Practices

 Why segment based on the demographic attributes?
 Well, you don’t want to ask 40-year-olds the same questions you’d ask 10-year-olds.

 Once you’ve decided on your target segment, you’ll need to figure out how many respondents you’d need from your audience.
+You need to ask yourself: How many of them do I need to make my data more reliable?

 You don’t need to survey every single person in that group to get reliable data.
 In fact, it could be quite expensive and superfluous to go down that path.
+You just need enough people to accurately represent the opinions of your target segment as a whole.

 All you’re looking for is to generalize the findings to the entire target segment.

-It’s more about the quality of the respondents and not the quantity.
+No matter how big your target segment is —for the majority of the surveys — you’d only need about 200 to 400 respondents to take your survey.
+Because, it’s more about the quality of the respondents and not the quantity.
 The quality determines the accuracy of your results, which is why it’s important to nail the segment you would target.

 You can use a sample size calculator to calculate how many respondents you would need to get reliable results.

-Step #3: Brainstorm the Answers
+Step #3: Brainstorm the Answers 🤔

 Brainstorm the answers?
 What about brainstorming questions for my survey?

-That comes after you’ve come up with the answers you need.
+Well, that comes after you’ve come up with the answers you need.

 I understand.
 You’re excited about your goal.
 Your head is brimming with questions you want to ask your participants.
+So you open your survey app, quickly put together a list of questions, and ask them away.

+But alas, that’s not the most effective way to go about conducting your survey.
 To keep things more effective, you first come up with answers before you come up with questions.

+You need actionable, reliable results that would help you achieve your goal.
 And that starts with getting clear about what you want to learn.
 Specifically, what are the answers you seek?

 For instance, THIS is the:

-• functionality people are missing
+- Functionality people are missing

-• color of the car our users prefer
+- Color of the car our users prefer

-• flavor of the drink our customers want us to offer
+- Flavor of the drink our customers want us to offer

-• statement that needs an opinion about
+- Statement that needs an opinion about

 When you first think up the answers you need, you can:

-• avoid the questions you don’t need answers for
+- Avoid the questions you don’t need answers for

-• word your questions in a way that will get you reliable answers.
+- Word your questions in a way that will get you reliable answers.

 Also, depending on your answer, the type of question you ask will change.

 So, first, you brainstorm the answers you seek.
 Then, you work backward to find and write the best type of questions that would help you get the exact answers you need.
+This way, you’d get the most effective answers from your survey respondents that you can actually rely on to attain your goal.

+At the end of the day, a question is merely a tool you devise to get an answer.
 So sit down and think through the answers you need.
 Once you’re done creating a list of answers, use it to write questions for your survey.

-Step #4: Create a List of Questions
+Step #4: Create a List of Questions 📋

 Now that you have a list of answers, it’s time to turn your answers into questions.

 The first step is to pick the best type of question to get the right answer.
+Here are some factors that will help you pick the ideal type of question:

-• The kind of answer you need
+- The kind of answer you need

-• The depth of the answer you seek
+- The depth of the answer you seek

-• The amount of time your participants have
+- The amount of time your participants have

 Survey questions can be divided into two broad types: open-ended and closed-ended.